skielred/snwflk/README.md

 - ~~The "Follow" button has a white font, which makes it harder to read, such as on this [screenshot](http://i.imgur.com/IZfNAt9.png).~~
 - ~~The retweet window is also hard to read, like on this [screenshot](http://i.imgur.com/srcyrHj.png).~~
 - ~~The column options are unavailable.~~ Finally fixed!
-- "Fix" the Tweet button that does not appear when there is nothing to tweet, and looks rather [ugly](http://i.imgur.com/4Iz1n7S.png) in the theme.
+- ~~"Fix" the Tweet button that does not appear when there is nothing to tweet, and looks rather [ugly](http://i.imgur.com/4Iz1n7S.png) in the theme.~~
+- Even if the Tweet button is fixed, there are weird issues with it.
 - Fix [this](http://i.imgur.com/6LAN0jy.png).
 It's fucking ugly, and I don't even know where to begin with *what exactly* is wrong, because **everything** is wrong.

 To-do list